core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Register an entry in the "CoAP Transport Information" registry defined in {{iana-coap-transport-information}} of this document.

-* Register an entry in the "CRI Scheme Numbers" registry defined in {{Section 11.1 of I-D.ietf-core-href}}, where the value in the 'CRI scheme number' column is (-1 - ID).
+* Register an entry in the "Uniform Resource Identifier (URI) Schemes" registry defined in {{RFC7595}} and updated in {{Section 11.1 of I-D.ietf-core-href}}, where the value in the 'CRI Scheme Number' column is (-1 - ID).
 In particular, ID is the negative integer to be used as 'scheme-id' for CRIs conveyed by the 'tpi_server' element and by elements in 'tpi_details'.

 #### UDP Transport-Specific Information  ### {#ssssec-udp-transport-specific}